 If you’re lucky enough to visit during one of the special exhibitions, you’ll be able to see even more of Dali’s work on display.
 The entry fee ranges from 10 € to 25 €.
 For tours, you can book a day tour here.

 Address: P.º del Prado, 8, 28014 Madrid, Spain

-The Thyssen-Bornemisza fills the historical gaps in its counterparts’ collections: in the Prado’s case, this includes Italian primitives and works from the English, Dutch and German schools, while in the case of the Reina Sofia it concerns Impressionists, Expressionists, and European and American paintings from the 20th Century.
+The Thyssen-Bornemisza fills the historical gaps in its counterparts’ collections: in Prado’s case, this includes Italian primitives and works from the English, Dutch, and German schools, while in the case of the Reina Sofia, it concerns Impressionists, Expressionists, and European and American paintings from the 20th Century.

 Here are some travel tips to make the most of your visit: Plan and choose which paintings you want to see.
 The museum has an online collection database that you can use to research the paintings in advance; Give yourself plenty of time to explore.

 With over 1,600 paintings on display, you could easily spend a whole day at the museum.
 Pick a map when you arrive and follow one of the suggested routes.
 This will help you make the most of your time and see a variety of different paintings.